Juliapixel/make_it_braille/README.md

 # make_it_braille
 makes things braille

-install with `cargo install --locked --path .`
+install with `cargo install --locked --git "https://github.com/Juliapixel/make_it_braille.git"`

+do `make_it_braille -h` to get a short help

 ## Example